mozilla/skywriter/docs/pluginguide/index.html.markdown

     background-image: url(images/bg.png)

-By arranging your stylesheets and images this way, your plugin will work properly in both a live Bespin site context *and* an Embedded Bespin context.
+By arranging your stylesheets and images this way, your plugin will work properly in both a live Skywriter site context *and* an Embedded Skywriter context.
 The dryice build tool automatically combines stylesheets from the included plugins and following this directory structure is important for ensuring that the images still work once the plugin is embedded.